KinsonDigital/VersionMiner/README.md

 </div>

 Requirements:
-- Search multiple keys for the version.
+- Searches multiple keys for the version.
-- Fail the workflow if no version are found in the keys.
+- The job fails if no version is found in the keys.

 Result:
 - The example below will use the value of ***4.5.6*** as the action output.

-⚠️Since the `fail-when-version-not-found` input is not explicitly used in the YAML, the default value of `true` will be used and the workflow will fail if the version was not found.
+⚠️Since the `fail-when-version-not-found` input is not explicitly used in the YAML, the default value of `true` will be used and the job will fail if the version was not found.

 ``` yml
 #Example 2 Workflow